 Wade became ill and appeared to be dead.
 He was hauled out of the hold by rope and taken to the side of the ship.
 To make sure that he was dead, a Japanese soldier threw water on him before he was thrown overboard.
 When he moved, the Japanese took him back to the hold and threw him into it.
-Harold Beggs would help Wade regain some of his strength by giving his position in the hold to him.
+PFC Harold Beggs would help Wade regain some of his strength by giving his position in the hold to him.

 As part of a ten-ship convoy, it sailed again on October 4th and stopped at Cabcaban.
 The next day, it was at San Fernando La Union, where the ships were joined by four more ships and five escorts.
 The ships stayed close to the shoreline to prevent submarine attacks which failed since, on October 6th, two of the ships were sunk.

 The ships were informed, on October 9, that American carriers were seen near Formosa and sailed for Hong Kong when it was informed American planes were in the area.
 During this part of the trip, the ships ran into American submarines which sank two more ships.
-The Hokusen Maru arrived at Hong Kong on October 11th.
+The Hokusen Maru arrived in Hong Kong on October 11th.
 While it was in port, American planes bombed the harbor on October 16.
 On October 21st, the ship sailed for Takao, Formosa, arriving on October 24.

 On November 8th, the POWs disembarked the ship and were sent to various camps on Formosa depending on their physical condition.
 In Wade’s case, he was sent to Inrin Temporary Camp which was opened for the POWs.
 The POWs did light work and gardened.
 The healthier POWs worked at a sugar mill.
 Wade and the other POWs spent two months on Formosa before being boarded onto the Melbourne Maru on January 14, 1945, at Takao.
 The voyage from Formosa to Moji, Japan lasted until January 23rd.